istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 ## L7 Authorization Policy
 TODO

-## Monitoring and Telemetry with L7 Waypoint Proxy
+## Monitoring and Telemetry with Waypoint Proxy
 TODO

-## How to use the Waypoint proxy for hairpinning
+## How to use Waypoint proxy for hairpinning
 TODO

-## Co-existence of Ambient/ L7 with Side car proxies
+% ## Co-existence of Ambient/ L7 with Side car proxies
-How to use the Waypoint proxy with sidecar proxies TODO
+% How to use the Waypoint proxy with sidecar proxies
+% TODO

-## Control Traffic towards L7 waypoint Proxy
+## Control Traffic towards Waypoint Proxy

-Deploy a waypoint proxy for the review service, using the `bookinfo-review` service account, so that any traffic going to the review service will be mediated by the waypoint proxy.
+Deploy a waypoint proxy for the review service, using the `bookinfo-review` service account, so that any traffic going to the review service will be mediated by Waypoint proxy.

 {{< text bash >}}
 $ istioctl x waypoint apply --service-account bookinfo-reviews